 Globally, women make up more than 57 percent of our workforce and 44 percent of our executives.

 IPG earned a 100 percent rating on Corporate Equality Index.
-2019 marked the 10th year that IPG earned a 100 percent rating on the Corporate Equality Index, an annual survey published by the Human Rights Campaign (HRC) ranking companies based on their policies and practices relating to gay, lesbian, bisexual and transgender employees.
+2020 marks the 11th year that IPG earned a 100 percent rating on the Corporate Equality Index, an annual survey published by the Human Rights Campaign (HRC) ranking companies based on their policies and practices relating to gay, lesbian, bisexual and transgender employees.
 In 2010, based on its perfect score, IPG became the first global marketing services holding company to be included on the HRC’s list of ‘Best Places to Work’ for LGBTQ+ people.